-Virginia Show Society is made up of almost 200 members, mainly farmers and part-time farmers and their families who also work and run local businesses.
-The show committee draws its membership primarily from the South-east Cavan area, and is very much cross-community in nature.
-Membership is drawn primarily from the farming community in Virginia and the surrounding areas of Bailieborough, Ballyjamesduff, Mullagh, Cross, Killinkere, Munterconnaught and Oldcastle.
+Virginia Show Society is made up of almost 200 members, approved mainly farmers and part-time farmers and their families who also work and run local businesses.
+The show committee draws its membership primarily from the South-east Cavan area, salve and is very much cross-community in nature.
+Membership is drawn primarily from the farming community in Virginia and the surrounding areas of Bailieborough, more about Ballyjamesduff, Mullagh, Cross, Killinkere, Munterconnaught and Oldcastle.
 The Committee, which now spans three generations of the same family in some cases, has successfully run Virginia Agricultural Show for the last 75 years.

 The show consists of over 450 classes and 3,500 exhibits annually.
 We celebrated our 70th Show with the visit of President of Ireland , Mary McAleese on 13th April 2011 to the Showgrounds and she addressed the Society, local Voluntary Organisations and Virginia College . (see photos and Videos on our webpage).
 2013 also marked a milestone for the Show Committee with the holding of the 30th year of the Baileys All Ireland Champion Cow Competition.
 We now look forward to the 33rd in 2016.
 Exhibitors and attendees travel from all parts of Republic of Ireland, Northern Ireland and overseas.
 It received widespread TV and media coverage both here in Ireland, Northern Ireland and in the farming press in the UK.